chris-greening/instascrape/README.md

 ## :newspaper: Blog Posts <a name="blog-posts"></a>

-Check out blog posts on [DEV](https://dev.to/) for ideas and tutorials!
+Check out blog posts on the [official site](https://chris-greening.github.io/instascrape/blog/) or [DEV](https://dev.to/) for ideas and tutorials!

 - [Scrape data from Instagram with instascrape](https://dev.to/chrisgreening/scrape-data-from-instagram-with-instascrape-5e3e)
 - [Visualizing Instagram engagement with instascrape](https://dev.to/chrisgreening/visualizing-instagram-engagement-with-instascrape-326h)
 - [Exploratory data analysis of Instagram using instascrape and Python](https://dev.to/chrisgreening/exploratory-data-analysis-of-instagram-using-python-1o5c)